dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/auxiliary-api/dceframe.md

 **Parameters**

-`isCropped`: A boolean value that means whether the `DCEFrame` is cropped.
+`isCropped`: A boolean value that means whether the image is cropped.

 ## setCropRegion

-Set the crop region of the `DCEframe` image (if the frame is cropped).
+Set the crop region of the image (if the frame is cropped).

 ```java
 void setCropRegion(Rect region)